-Poutine is made and sold by fast food chains nationally throughout Quebec; you won't get it in fancy restaurants.
-Many aficionados even say that street vendors make the best poutine, better than the fast-food restaurant chains.
-You can also get it even at a few places in Florida, in places where high concentrations of Québecois spend the winter.
+Poutine is made and sold throughout Quebec.
+It first appeared in “burger and hotdog” type places.
+Sometime in the early 1990s it began appearing at fast-food chain restaurants, and then, in fancier restaurants with “gourmet takes” on it.
+Despite that, many aficionados still say that street vendors make the best poutine.
+You can also get it even at a few places in Florida, in places where high concentrations of Québécois spend the winter.

-The cheese curds used are white cheddar ones, which in consistency are somewhat like a cross between American-class mozzarella, and white cheddar.
+The cheese curds used are white cheddar ones, which in consistency are somewhat like a cross between American-style mozzarella, and white cheddar.
 The cheese curds should be so fresh that they squeak as you bite into them, and feel with every bite as though they are cleaning your teeth.
-If the curds are old, they will just be rubbery, instead.
+If the curds are old, they will just be rubbery, instead and not give the right consistency when the heat hits them.
 The curds should not smell cheesy.
 They are put on top of the fries as is, and will only partially melt from the heat of the assembled dish.

 You don’t usually put ketchup on top, though some English-speakers do.

-Many Poutine variations are now being offered.
+Many poutine variations are now being offered.
 In Rimouski, Québec, a version is made that includes mayonnaise as well.
-If it's with Bolognese sauce instead of gravy, it's called Italian poutine.
-With just fries and gravy (no cheese), it is not poutine, but called "patates-sauce" instead.
-With chicken and peas added, it's called "galvaude."
-Gourmet Poutines are made using Camembert or blue cheese instead of the cheese curds.
-Some adventurous chefs have begun causing a stir by serving poutine in their bistros, with foie gras on it, and instead of just gravy, a sauce with cream, meat stock and egg york in it.
+If it’s with Bolognese sauce instead of gravy, it’s called Italian poutine.
+With just fries and gravy (no cheese), it is not poutine, but called “patates-sauce” instead.
+With chicken and peas added, it’s called “galvaude.”
+Gourmet poutines are made using Camembert or blue cheese instead of the cheese curds.
+Some chefs serve poutine in their bistros, with foie gras on it, and instead of just gravy, a sauce with cream, meat stock and egg yolk in it.
 There are also vegetarian versions.

-Some people feel that Poutine is Québec's national dish.
-It is, however, so similar to dishes served elsewhere in North America, and in the UK, such as Gravy Fries, Cheese Fries and Disco Fries, that it's hard not to look on it as a "fusion food" from surrounding English areas.
-Both Gravy Fries and Cheese Fries, served in America, predate Poutine by several decades.
-In many diners in the north-eastern American states near to Québec, you'll see on menus plain fries, cheese fries or gravy fries.
-Poutine differs from Disco Fries, which some Americans look on as "ghetto food", in the cheese being used: with Poutine, it has to be white cheddar cheese curds.
+Poutine is, however, so similar to dishes served elsewhere in North America, and in the UK, such as Gravy Fries, Cheese Fries and Disco Fries, that it’s hard not to look on it as a “fusion food” from surrounding English areas.
+Both Gravy Fries and Cheese Fries, served in the U.S., predate poutine by several decades.
+In many diners in the north-eastern American states near to Québec, you’ll see on menus plain fries, cheese fries or gravy fries.
+Poutine differs from Disco Fries, which some Americans look on as “ghetto food”, in the cheese being used: with poutine, it has to be white cheddar cheese curds.

 After that, Lachance started offering cheese curds on top of fries for 35 cents.
 Customers would dress it up with ketchup.
 The gravy idea came later in 1964, when he realized that the hot gravy would help to melt the cheese more.
 So he added gravy, and hiked the price to 60 cents.
 Lachance’s wife Germaine made the gravy.
 It was actually more of a barbeque sauce, whose ingredients included brown sugar, ketchup and Worcestershire sauce.